samcat437/Milestone-1/README.md

 1. As a visiting user, I would like to contact the group for business enquires.
 2. As a visiting user, I would like to receive feedback that my form had been received.
-3. As a visiting user, I would like to be informed when I will receive a response.

 ## Features